On additive averaging kernels for finite Markov chains: Introduction

 \section{Introduction}

 This work is motivated by recent advancements in group-averaged Markov chains, where \cite{choi2025groupaveragedmarkovchainsmixing,GPG} showed that, given a Gibbs kernel $G$, kernels of the form $GPG$ can exhibit significant improvements over the base kernel $P$.
 Improvements in metrics such as mixing time, spectral gap, and Kullback-Leibler (KL) divergence have been established.
-While such composition-based constructions are effective, they introduce additional computational costs and structural complexity.
-This naturally raises the question of whether similar improvements can be achieved through simpler constructions.
+While such composition-based constructions are effective, they involve the composition of several kernels at each transition.
+This naturally motivates the study of additive analogues, which are structurally simpler.

 In this paper, we study additive mixtures of the form $A_\alpha = \alpha P + (1-\alpha)G$, where $P$ is a given $\pi$-stationary Markov kernel and $G$ is the Gibbs kernel induced by a partition $\mathcal{X} = \bigsqcup_{i=1}^k\mathcal{O}_i$.
 Such additive constructions arise naturally as convex combinations of transition kernels and can be interpreted as randomised schemes that alternate between local updates via $P$ and global averaging within blocks via $G$.

-Compared to composition-based kernels, the additive form offers a simpler and computationally cheaper framework, while still retaining the ability to incorporate structural information through the choice of partition.
+However, unlike the composition-based kernels previously studied, we do not claim a universal improvement over $P$.
+The performance and practicality of the additive mixture, as we will show, are highly dependent on the partition inducing $G$, as well as the mixing parameter $\alpha$.
+A poorly chosen partition may average over regions that are not useful for improving convergence, whereas a well-chosen partition can exploit meaningful structure in the state space.

+We emphasise that exact implementation of $G$ requires the ability to sample from $\pi$ restricted to the blocks of the partition.
+Thus, the additive construction is not necessarily computationally cheap.
+There is a natural trade-off: coarser partitions may provide stronger averaging but can be more expensive to implement, while finer partitions are typically cheaper but may provide less global averaging.

+From an algorithmic point of view, the partition $(\mathcal{O}_i)_{i=1}^k$ may be viewed as a user-chosen parameter.
+In many applications, such a partition can be induced by a natural summary statistic, for example magnetisation in spin systems, energy level, or simply an event and its complement.
+This motivates the study of optimal partitions under different objective functions, with the goal of studying how and why certain partitions perform better than others.